m-bradshaw/SENG3080_GROUP7/README.md

-# SENG3080_GROUP7
+# SENG3080: e-minders
 ### Megan Bradshaw, Gabriel Gurgel, Duane Cressman
-### Group 7 in SENG3080 W22
+### Group 7, April 2022

 ## Summary:
 For this project, we created an application for automation of sending email reminders.
 The application was implemented using a React and Bootstrap frontend, an Express Backend, and a cloud-hosted MongoDB database.
-The front end and backend interface through an API, and we implemented Google OAuth using Passport to manage user accounts and security.
-The application also interfaces with Nodemailer to send emails, and uses Node-cron to schedule the emails.
+The front-end and backend interface through an API, and we implemented Google OAuth using Passport to manage user accounts and security.
+The application also interfaces with Nodemailer to send emails, and uses Node-cron to schedule the timing of the emails.

 ## Usage:
 - Download the source files